Naya Rivera: Relationships and family

 Soon after her split from Big Sean, Rivera rekindled her relationship with Ryan Dorsey and they were married in Cabo San Lucas, Mexico, on July 19, 2014; they did not announce the engagement or wedding until July 23.
-In February 2015, Rivera announced that she and Dorsey were expecting their first child, and their son, Josey Hollis, was born on September 17, 2015.
-Rivera was raising Josey as bilingual in Spanish and English, having improved her own knowledge of Spanish with this intention.
+In February 2015, Rivera announced that she and Dorsey were expecting their first child.
+Their son was born on September 17, 2015.
+Rivera was raising her son as bilingual in Spanish and English, having improved her own knowledge of Spanish with this intention.
 In November 2016, she filed for divorce from Dorsey after two years of marriage, but called off the separation in October 2017.
 During this separation she was linked with actor David Spade.
 In late November 2017, Rivera was arrested and charged in Kanawha County, West Virginia, with misdemeanor domestic battery against Dorsey after she allegedly hit him in the head during an altercation over their child; she was released and picked up from the courthouse by her father-in-law.
 She subsequently refiled for divorce in December 2017, and in January 2018 the domestic battery charge was dismissed at the request of Dorsey, who "notified both the prosecution and the defense counsel that he was no longer seeking prosecution and has confirmed he was never at any time injured by the conduct of Ms. Rivera".
-On June 14, 2018, Rivera and Dorsey finalized their divorce, sharing joint custody of Josey, with both waiving rights to child support.
+On June 14, 2018, Rivera and Dorsey finalized their divorce, sharing joint custody, with both waiving rights to child support.
 The joint custody agreement was modified in March 2020, giving Rivera primary custody while stipulating Dorsey "be afforded frequent and meaningful custodial contact"; after Rivera's death, Dorsey took sole custody.
 Rivera was in a relationship with retired soccer player Jermaine Jones in 2020.

 In January 2015, during an appearance as a guest host on The View, Rivera suggested "that she might be bisexual".
 In the episode, Rosie O'Donnell remarked on a study showing that bisexual women were more likely to have mental health problems than lesbians, to which Rivera replied: "Rosie, no wonder I'm crazy.
 This just solves it all".
 Esquire wrote after her death that "Rivera never disclosed her real-life sexuality", and Gay Times included her and character Santana on their list of "beloved LGBTQ+ characters who were actually played by LGBTQ+ actors".